Short Duration Undervoltage Disturbance Ride-Through Test Procedure

 To reduce the potential for disruption and improve power system security, most immediately in South Australia, AEMO:

-to ensure inverters, and DPV by extension, respond appropriately during short duration undervoltage disturbance events to mitigate any further potential risks to power system security.
+to ensure inverters compliant with AS/NZS 4777.2:2015, and DPV by extension, respond appropriately during short duration undervoltage disturbance events to mitigate any further potential risks to power system security.

 Development and publication of a VDRT Test Procedure is part of AEMO’s broader strategy to address DPV inverter behaviour, which also includes: